-Decommision Aged Hardware
+Decommission Aged Hardware

-AIStor supports decommissioning and removing server pools from a deployment with two or more pools.
+MinIO AIStor supports decommissioning and removing server pools from a deployment with two or more pools.
 To decommission, there must be at least one remaining pool with sufficient available space to receive the objects from the decommissioned pools.

-AIStor supports queueing multiple pools in a single decommission command.
+MinIO AIStor supports queueing multiple pools in a single decommission command.
 Each listed pool immediately enters a read-only status, but draining occurs one pool at a time.

 Decommissioning is designed for removing an older server pool whose hardware is no longer sufficient or performant compared to the pools in the deployment.
-AIStor automatically migrates data from the decommissioned pools to the remaining pools in the deployment based on the ratio of free space available in each pool.
+MinIO AIStor automatically migrates data from the decommissioned pools to the remaining pools in the deployment based on the ratio of free space available in each pool.

 Versioned objects maintain their ordering throughout the migration process.